Frequently Asked Questions

 Do you have a reception following the Commencement Ceremony?

 Yes.
-After the ceremony, a reception is held on the Quad between Walter and McCormick residence halls.
+After the ceremony, a reception is held at the University Center, Washburne Hall after both morning and afternoon ceremonies.

 Is there a list of graduation activities?